 Since nearly everyone is worried about the appearance of natural hair colour or grey hair, due to lack of salon appointments, I thought of featuring a hair colour brand this week.
 I already covered Schwarzkopf’s cruelty-free status a few weeks ago but now it is Wella’s turn.
-If you are serious on living cruelty-free this post might help you stay away from brands like Wella and opt for cruelty-free and maybe vegan hair dye brands instead.
-You might now know the answer of whether Wella is cruelty-free but just in case you want to know why you can read further my explanation.
+If you are serious about living cruelty-free this post might help you stay away from brands like Wella and opt for cruelty-free and maybe vegan hair dye brands instead.
+You might now know the answer to whether Wella is cruelty-free but just in case you want to know why you can read further my explanation.

 Is Wella certified cruelty-free?

 No Wella is not certified cruelty-free.
 PETA lists Wella as a brand that supports animal testing.

 Is Wella owned by a certified cruelty-free parent?

 No, Wella is owned by Coty.
 PETA lists Coty Inc as a brand that supports animal testing.